carlz-tm/tribute-page/README.md

 # screenshot
-This is my project just used for learn & example
+I just used this project for learning material & examples only.
+You are allowed to contribute and make it better.
+Thanks.

 ![screenshot](https://user-images.githubusercontent.com/67325041/121109157-38ff2800-c835-11eb-9c81-6887ed0789a1.png)